jsambrook/common-sense/_posts/2023-10-04-guilt-is-naked.md

 environment, and biochemical processes.
 He contends that our understanding of "free will" may be more of an illusion, challenging traditional notions of individual responsibility and moral agency.

-The feeling of guilt, while sometimes a useful emotional signal, can have a range of negative impacts when it becomes chronic or excessive.
-Here are some articles and TED Talks that explore the downsides of guilt:

 #### Articles: